Physician Orders for Life-Sustaining Treatment (POLST)

 Having the conversation

-Starting the conversation about end-of-life planning with your patients can be tough, but taking that step can give them hope and put them at ease for whatever may lie ahead.
+Starting a conversation about end-of-life planning with your patients can be tough, but taking that step can give them hope and put them at ease for whatever may lie ahead.
 To assist you in encouraging your patients to plan for the future, WSMA's new Honoring Choices Pacific Northwest website has assembled a multitude of resources for physicians, nurses, social workers, chaplains and other health care professionals in Washington state.

-How is the form used?
+How is the POLST form used?

 In a health care facility, the form should be the first document in the clinical record.
 It should be recognized as a set of physician orders, to be implemented as any physicians orders would.
 In a non-institutionalized setting (such as a home), the bright green form should be located in a prominent location.
 It will be recognized by emergency personnel as orders to be followed.